 Door to Door pickups, Transport, All entries, Meals as listed, Flights when Applicable * Please note single rooms are limited

-After our country style breakfast, we will take time to have a tour of the homestead and grounds, learning a little more of the history of the property and the significant contributions to New Zealand the Ormond family has made over the past generations.
-We then connect with our local guide to travel out to the coast stopping for a photo at the world’s longest place name and have a High Tea lunch at Chapelwick Homestead, a beautiful 1920 George Hunter property, then continuing to Porangahau and Herbertville Beach’s to view the prominent headland of Cape Turnagain.
-Captain James Cook named the cape in 1769.
+After our country style breakfast, we will take time to have a tour of the homestead and grounds, learning a little more of the history of the property and the great contributions to New Zealand the Ormond family has made over the past generations.
+We then connect with our local guide to travel out to the coast stopping for a photo at the world’s longest place name and have a High Tea lunch at Chapelwick Homestead, a wonderful 1920 George Hunter property, then continuing to Porangahau and Herbertville Beach’s to view the prominent headland of Cape Turnagain.
+The cape was named by Captain James Cook in 1769.
 On his journey of discovery, he sailed south to this point before deciding to turn and head north around New Zealand.
-At this location, we will also turn ourselves again, heading back to our lavish Wallingford Homestead, stopping for ice cream at Wimbledon Tavern.
+At his point, we will turn again ourselves, heading back to our lavish Wallingford Homestead, stopping for an ice cream at Wimbledon Tavern on the way.

 Today we travel the country roads through to Akitio Beach, an area steeped in early farming history, then to the historic 1886 Marainanga Homestead.
-This magnificent home looks like it has come straight from the pages of “Gone With The Wind”.
+This magnificent home looks like it has come straight from the pages of “Gone with The Wind”.
 We will have the privilege of taking a guided tour of this magnificent private home by owners Cecil and Mathew Radford.
 We will enjoy a lovely morning tea with our hosts before meeting with Dan Ramsden in the historic 1883 Moanaroa Woolshed.
 Dan’s have owned Moanaroa Station since 1908.
-We then take a scenic drive through beautiful countryside, stopping briefly at Whare Whare Station to view the towering Redwood driveway.
-We arrive at the famous Pongaroa Pub for lunch, then travel over the Puketoi Ranges making way to Dannevirke for the night.
+We then take a scenic drive through beautiful countryside, stopping briefly at Ware Ware Station to view the towering Redwood driveway.
+We stop at the famous Pongaroa Pub for lunch, then travel over the Puketoi Ranges making way to Dannevirke for the night.